-Jiding Zhang is a fourth-year doctoral student in the Operations Management track.
+Jiding Zhang is a fifth-year doctoral student in the Operations Management track.
 She is interested in service operations, revenue management, and marketplace analytics.
 Her recent research analyzes the operations and economics of various online platforms.

 Jiding holds a bachelor’s degree in Economics from Shanghai Jiao Tong University.